SaishNaik/NotesForEveryOne/Coding/Notes.md

 Use Greedy Algorithms only if there is a single path from the current state.

+In Java, primitive types and even Integers and Strings wont be updated in function calls, So either use a array or list.

 //todo check if it is correct.
 If not needs to be deleted Whenever a variation of a given problem is given such as finding the length of the longest palindromic substring in a substring, try to solve the smaller problem ( in this case palindrome) in a way that would help you in getting the final solution as palindrome check can be done in many ways.